Skip to main content

 4. Self-empathy: You can stand back from and understand your own thoughts and feelings.

-6. Forgiveness: Forgiveness allows you to be open to your mistakes and learn from them.
+6. Forgiveness: Forgiveness allows you to be open to and learn from your mistakes.

 7. Non-judgment: You don’t condemn, criticize, shame, or reject thoughts or feelings.
 However, being non-judgmental doesn’t mean that you don’t have preferences.